jphalimi/PythonForMIC/Doc/library/asyncore.rst

    .. method:: accept()

       Accept a connection.
 The socket must be bound to an address and listening for connections.
-The return value can be either ``None`` or a pair ``(conn, address)`` where *conn* is a *new* socket object usable to send and receive data on the connection, and *address* is the address bound to the socket on the other end of the connection.
+The return value is a pair ``(conn, address)`` where *conn* is a *new* socket object usable to send and receive data on the connection, and *address* is the address bound to the socket on the other end of the connection.
-      When ``None`` is returned it means the connection didn't take place, in which case the server should just ignore this event and keep listening for further incoming connections.

    .. method:: close()